barchart/marketdata-api-js/docs/content/sdk/lib-utilities-format.md

 * * *

 ### Functions.formatDecimal(value, digits, [thousandsSeparator], [useParenthesis]) :id=functionsformatdecimal
-> Formats a number as a string.
+> Formats a number as decimal value (with a given number of digits after the decimal place,
+> thousands separator(s), and options for displaying negative values).

 **Kind**: static method of [<code>Functions</code>](#Functions)
 **Returns**: <code>String</code>